Who this course is for

 Book a place on this course

-A short piece of Mission:Explore-style experiential fieldwork will also form part of the day, which will provide opportunities to map data collected in the field.
-There will also be a chance to consider how mobile devices can be used to facilitate learning.
+A short piece of experiential fieldwork will form part of the day, which will also cover options for mapping data that has been collected in the field.
+There will also be a chance to consider how mobile devices can be used to support learning.

-You will leave with a pack of useful materials and access to an extensive folder of materials online.
+Delegates will leave with a pack of useful materials, as well as access to an extensive online folder of materials.
 Ongoing support will be provided via a blog.

 Delegate review of this course